James Reese, tenor

-James Reese is an avid ensemble, chamber, and solo musician whose singing has been praised for its “intensity and sensitivity...spirituality and eloquence.”
-(Chestnut Hill Local
+James Reese is an avid solo and collaborative musician whose singing has been praised for its “intensity and sensitivity...spirituality and eloquence."

-An advocate for new music, James is a founding member of Philadelphia vocal sextet Variant 6 (variantsix.com).
-He has premiered works by Ted Hearne, John Luther Adams, Judd Greenstein, Joel Puckett, Gabriel Jackson, and others.
-James sings frequently with leading American choruses, including The Crossing, Santa Fe Desert Chorale, Seraphic Fire, True Concord, and The Thirteen.
+An advocate for new music, James is a founding member of Philadelphia vocal sextet Variant 6.
+James sings frequently with leading ensembles, including The Crossing and Seraphic Fire, and has made guest appearances with Gallicantus and Calmus.

 He has recorded on the ECM, Innova, and Albany labels; including The Crossing's release of Gavin Bryars' The Fifth Century, which won a Grammy for Best Choral Performance in 2018.
 He also sang on 2016 Grammy-Nominated Bonhoeffer, released by the Crossing.

-James is a graduate of Northwestern University’s Bienen School of Music, where he studied with Kurt R. Hansen, Alan Darling, and Donald Nally.
-He is a recent graduate of Yale University's Institute of Sacred Music, where he studied with James Taylor as part of the Yale Voxtet.
+James is a graduate of Northwestern University’s Bienen School of Music, and holds a masters degree from the Yale School of Music, where he studied with James Taylor as part of the Yale Voxtet.